revk/ESP32-Flasher/README.md

 If we do multiple choice flashing based on button, then a sub-directory called `0` to `9` would be used for the selected image, containing files as above.
 It may also be that `imageN.bin` is accepted as a simpler way.

+TODO: Would be smart to have a URL for files, as a file, in the directory, so they can be checked for an update automatically.
+Maybe even some sort of manifest.

 ## Target code

 Target code should output a line of text on the serial consule within five seconds of starting that is either...